maybMedia/FrontEndMentorFeedbackCard/README.md

 ## My process

 I began working on this solution by placing the given information into the fitting elements.
 I then began working on styling the feedback form and then the thank you screen.
 Then I created the JavaScript which runs the component, storing the selected value and changing the shown state.
+I then added a warning to the user if no rating is clicked.
 Finally I added animations to the page.

 ### Built with